-A phone interview is often a convenient way to get a general feeling of the other person without being face to face.
+A phone interview is often a convenient way to get a general feeling of a person without being face to face.
 There isn’t the contact that is sometimes desired by both parties, but it works for those who aren’t in the same city or for those who are going through an initial conversation so that the interviewer can get a better idea of the demeanor of the person.

 Make sure that you are available to take the call at the time of the interview.
 If you have children, then consider finding someone who can watch them so that there are no interruptions during the interview.
 If you know there is a time when you will not be available, you need to let the interviewer know so that a time is arranged that is suitable.